IV.

 gifts from the heavens.

-The journey to Granny’s
+Journeying to Granny’s

 If there’s rain, we’ve one cousin and two aunts

-stay with the cousin for he’s shifty-eyed.
+with him, the cousin, for he’s shifty-eyed.

 Nudging my pack, he tries to look inside,